basho/riak_core/docs/ring-resizing.md

 Like ownership transfer, vnodes may forward requests to the new owner during and after handoff (until the ownership change is installed).
 But there are some differences.
-Ownership transfer involves only a single new owner and always attemps to progress to the future ring.
-Ring resizing is cancelable and this requires some special handling to not lose writes in this case.
+Ownership transfer involves only a single new owner and always attempts to progress to the future ring.
+Ring resizing can be canceled, and this requires some special handling to not lose writes in this case.

 Typical forwarding comes in two flavors: *explicit*